cnick1/NLbalancing/README.md

 Defines the path to the KroneckerTools directory containing functions for working with Kronecker product expressions.
 KroneckerTools can be downloaded from github.com/cnick1/KroneckerTools.
 The default assumes that NLbalancing and KroneckerTools lie in the same directory and uses relative pathnames.
-This should be changed if you use different locations.  (setKroneckerToolsPath also lies in the tests directory, so should be changed there as well if you plan to run functions from those directories.)
+This should be changed if you use different locations.

 #### LyapProduct